 Classroom Model G1-G5

 Zearn Math is built on a rotational model.
 In the Zearn Math Classroom Model, teachers begin with Whole Group Fluency and Word Problems for 10-15 minutes.
 Then, students break into two groups to learn content in two ways: Independent Digital Lessons and Small Group Instruction.
 Students spend ~30 minutes in each rotation.
-This model creates two distinct learning spaces in the classroom.
+This model gives students opportunity to deeply learn grade-level content through a mix of modalities, with personalized feedback and support.

 When building this model into a week, we recommend that teachers structure their week as four Core Days and one Flex Day.
 On Core Days, teachers use the rotational model outlined above.
-The Flex Day allows teachers to focus on teaching new on-grade level content during the Core Days, and then use Flex Days to vary their stations and deeply personalize how students spend their time, in order to ensure all students get the support they need.
-The Flex Day may include more Independent Digital Lesson time, Digital Bonuses, Assessments, Optional Practice, or finding new math games or stretch problems.
+The Flex Day allows teachers to focus on teaching new on-grade level content during the Core Days, and then use Flex Days to vary their stations and deeply personalize learning for each student.

 Our Zearn Recommended Schedule (Grades 1-5) outlines how to incorporate this model into a weekly schedule.